andyOR/Dataquest-A-Quest-2-Data-Science/README.md

 #### c. "titanic_survival.csv" file containing titanic dataset    and information on the passengers travelling through titanic
 #### d. "all-ages.csv" file for all ages group employment data and "recent-grads.csv" file on recent grads from majors employment data
 #### e. "fandango_score_comparison.csv" file containing user ratings on movies by users and critics on different platforms of rottentomatoes, fandango, etc
+#### f. "unrate.csv" file on monthly unemployment rate in US from 1948 till August 2016